mapwatch/mapwatch/README.md

 Restarting the game does not end a run - maybe it crashed, but you're restarting and aren't done with the map yet.

-The goal is that your map runs will be counted properly by just playing normally.
+The idea is that your map runs will (eventually) be counted properly by just playing normally.

 ### I ran two Vault maps (for example) in a row, but Mapwatch thinks I only ran one map.